Greenhouse Outreach Project

 The sites selected for this phase were chosen based on evaluation of expressions of interest received from twenty-six communities across our province.
 The selected project sites are:

-- Gros Morne Farm Market in Norris Point
+- Gros Morne Farm and Market in Norris Point

 - King’s Point Community Garden